sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 </table>

-But living in Puerto Rico, one thing I've realized is speed of speech is also important.
+But living in Puerto Rico, one thing I have realized is speed of speech is also important.
 I have a much easier time speaking with people from Colombia and Mexico than I do with Puerto Ricans because they speak so much faster.
 So even though I could understand 75% of "Tarde para la ira" if I learned the 200 words, I want to make sure they are speaking at a pace I could understand as well.

 So I loaded up the other CSV file that was the full sentences and added a "time per word" column: